robinrodricks/FluentStorage/README.md

 > This repository is archived in November 2022 because of resourcing issues.
 I'd like to thank everyone for contributions made and great feedback received.
 It has definitely been a great journey.
 Unfortunately, OSS is not always possible without support and since the product inception in 2015, I have received $25 of donation in 7 years so you get the idea.
 If you would like to take the ownership of this project please email me aloneguid@outlook.com.

+> Also, feel free to check out [Stowage](https://github.com/aloneguid/stowage) project where ideas from this project went into.

 ![Slide](doc/slide.svg)

 ## About